 Up to six per entry (this includes campaign entries).

-We encourage you to explain your entry as well as possible but we will be judging the concept and execution of your entry and not the production of your case study.
-If you feel a case study video is required, please keep it brief and to the point for the jurors ease and for possible future use on the ICAD gallery and on awards night.
+Yes, if you feel it would help explain your entry, but remember, we’ll be judging the concept and execution of your entry and not the production of your case study.
+If you feel a case study video is required, please consider the judges’ time and keep it short.

-In all instances, we are trying to simulate the original experience of the viewer and present it to the jury.
+In all instances, we are trying to simulate the original experience of the viewer for the jury.
 In the case of a book or a press ad, this is relatively straightforward.
 In other categories, it can be more complicated.
-Please try to provide enough details to the jury that they have a full grasp of what you are entering whilst not overloading them with unnecessary information.
+Please try to provide enough details to the jury that they have a full grasp of what you are entering while not overloading them with unnecessary information.

-I am currently preparing files, what information should I include in them?
+What information should I include in my files?

-Ideally, the only information should be contained in the work itself or added to the entry fields in the entry system - such as team members (credits) and description (rationale).
+Ideally, the only information should be contained in the work itself or information requested in the entry system.
 Files should not be captioned and should not contain the name of the entrant unless the work is self-promotional.

 Terms & Conditions

 By entering the ICAD Awards, entrants agree to be bound, and abide, by the following rules.
 ICAD (“we”) may vary the rules from time to time, in which case the variation will take effect from the date of publication of the new rules on our website: icad.ie.